-Just a couple of minutes off I-35 is Banning State Park, seventeen miles of wild hiking trails that wind along the Kettle River and majestic sandstone rock formations that lead to the ruins of Banning Sandstone Quarry.
+Just a couple of minutes off I-35 is Banning State Park.
+Seventeen miles of wild hiking trails that wind along the Kettle River and majestic sandstone rock formations lead to the ruins of Banning Sandstone Quarry.

 If you’re looking to dip your toes in history, visit the Sandstone Quarry near Hell’s Gate.
 Hikers taking the Quarry Loop Trail will witness remnants of a building where sandstone rock was crushed and sorted before being loaded onto railroad cars for transportation.

 A handicap-accessible trail leads to the Teacher’s Overlook, where a stunning view of Hell’s Gate Rapids and portions of Mother’s Delight, Blueberry Slide, and Teacher’s Pet may be seen.
 Learn about the park’s unique geology and wildlife through interpretive panels located along the trail.